 Monthly account fees, out-of-network ATM usage fees, charges for not maintaining a minimum average balance…sound familiar?
 While some bank fees are inevitable, some are just not right.
 Plenty of low-cost options exist for all types of bank accounts, including online savings and checking accounts.

-Do It Right: Typically, online banks can offer lower fees, higher deposit rates, and convenient mobile banking options because they don’t have similar operating costs as banks with physical branches.
+Do It Right: Typically, online-only banks can offer lower fees, higher deposit rates, and convenient mobile banking options because they don’t have similar operating costs as banks with physical branches.
 Be on the lookout for an online bank that’s a member of the FDIC (Federal Deposit Insurance Corporation) like we are at Ally Bank.
-You can also find banks that reimburse out-of-network ATM fees up to a certain amount (another thing we do at Ally Bank).
+You may also find some reimburse out-of-network ATM fees up to a certain amount (another thing we do at Ally Bank).

 #2 Next-to-Nothing Interest Rates